Bioconductor/OrchestratingSingleCellAnalysis/README.md

 ## Overview

-This repository contains the raw Rmarkdown files for the [Orchestrating Single Cell Analysis](https://github.com/Bioconductor/OrchestratingSingleCellAnalysis) book.
+This repository contains the basic ingredients for the [Orchestrating Single Cell Analysis](https://github.com/Bioconductor/OrchestratingSingleCellAnalysis) book.
-Developers wanting to contribute scientific content to the book should make pull requests to this repository, the one linked above is just required to build the actual book.
+Developers wanting to contribute scientific content to the book should make pull requests to this repository, the one linked above is just used to host the book content on GitHub Pages.
-This set-up provides a light code-only repository (this one) for day-to-day developer use, which avoids the Git blob bloat from storing PNGs and HTMLs in the other repository.
+Our set-up provides a light code-only repository (this one) for day-to-day developer use, which avoids the Git blob bloat from storing PNGs and HTMLs in the other repository.
 It also enables us to automatically reconstruct the section orderings without needing to manually rename the files.